-The Renaissance of Scorpa is more apparent now thanever.
-In effect Scorpa has performed a home coming with its acquisition in 2010 by its original founder Marc Teissier who also owns the Sherco brand.
+The Renaissance of Scorpa is more apparent now than ever.
+Scorpa has in effect performed a home coming with its acquisition in 2010 by its original founder Marc Teissier who also owns the Sherco brand.
 It must be remembered that Scorpa started in 1994 with the Works 294 model that was 20 years ago.
-Now in 2014 which is the 20th anniversary of its creation a brand new model is being released.
-The new 2014 Scorpa was named the Twenty to recall the 20th anniversary of the brand.
-For the recent show two engine sizes were displayed, the125 and the 280.
-For the series, a full range will be available, there will be models from 125cc to 300cc.
+In 2014 which is the 20th anniversary of its creation a brand-new model was released.
+The 2014 Scorpa was named the Twenty to recall the 20th anniversary of the brand.
+At that time two engine sizes were available, the125 and the 280.
+In the future, a full range will be available, there will be models from 125cc to 300cc.

-The new vintage of the “Easy” was very technically innovative and used a very advanced rear brake system and are sonance intake and exhaust system.
-The model was produced intwo displacements, 250 and 280cc.
+The new version of the “Easy” was very technically innovative and used a very advanced rear brake system and a sonance intake and exhaust system.
+The model was produced in two displacements, 250 and 280cc.

 Victory in the Scottish Six Days with the English rider Graham Jarvis and 4th in the World Championship Trials also with Graham Jarvis at the controls.